idevnva/idevnva/README.md

 👋 Hello, World!
 =======================================

-I am a self-taught iOS developer with experience in team management and product design.
-I specialize in SwiftUI and create high-quality UI/UX.
-Developed the iWallet app for spending and income with over 250 downloads.
+My name is Vladislav Novoshinsky, I'm an aspiring self-taught iOS developer with experience in team management and product design.
+I specialize in SwiftUI and love using native solutions.
+Developed the expense and income app [iWallet](http://apps.apple.com/us/app/iwallet-expenses-and-income/id6447585809) which has been downloaded over 250 times.

 <!---
 Inspired by development and Apple philosophy.